-Hope and healing may be found right in your community
+Hope may be found right in your community

 If you are in need of counseling, case management or life skills education, Family Service has options to meet your needs.
 See below for more information on services based in the community.